CommandPost/FCPCafe/docs/workflow.md

-# Tips & Tricks
+# Workflow

-This page will be dedicated to user supplied tips and tricks.
+This page will be dedicated to professional Final Cut Pro Workflows.

----

-{{ include "contribute-learn-more.md" }}

 ---